SekerDAO/Usul/README.md

 ### Proposal Structure
 ```
-uint256 startTime; // when the proposal was started
 uint256 yesVotes; // the total number of YES votes for this proposal
 uint256 noVotes; // the total number of NO votes for this proposal
 bool queued;